mdabubakar07/ARBOR-AI/README.md

 ---

 ### 📋 Step-by-Step Execution Summary

-**1.Clone the repository.**
+1. Clone the repository.
-2.Install frontend and backend dependencies.
+2. Install frontend and backend dependencies.
-3.Create server/.env and add your valid Gemini API key.
+3. Create `server/.env` and add your valid Gemini API key.
-4.Open Terminal 1, navigate to server, and start the backend with node server.js.
+4. Open Terminal 1, navigate to `server`, and start the backend with `node server.js`.
-5.Open Terminal 2, navigate to client, and start the frontend with npm run dev.
+5. Open Terminal 2, navigate to `client`, and start the frontend with `npm run dev`.
-6.Open your browser at http://localhost:3000.
+6. Open your browser at `http://localhost:3000`.
-7.Upload your tree images, run the AI analysis, and review the generated report.
+7. Upload your tree images, run the AI analysis, and review the generated report.

 ---

 ### 🧪 Testing & Builds